ubleipzig/autoconfig/docs/vufind.md

 # autoconfig vufind

-Set up a vufind instance without having config files created or edited manually. *autoconfig* assumes that you have an initial configuration structure in the folder specified by `--basedir`, e.g.:
+Set up a VuFind instance without having config files created or edited manually. *autoconfig* assumes that you have an initial configuration structure in the folder specified by `--basedir`, e.g.:
 ```
 mySite/
 ├── config